 The staffing needs of Bilingual International continually evolve to meet the growing needs of the community that we serve.

 JASON BAKER received his Ph.D. in Languages and Literatures from Washington University in St. Louis in 2007.
 While working as (among other things) an adjunct German professor, he served as a volunteer citizenship tutor in the Naturalization Assistance program for two years before leaving the academic arena entirely and coming on board as Interpreter Coordinator in 2012.
-For four years, Jason assisted the agency’s founder, Julia Ostropolsky, LCSW, with strategic planning, grant and financial management, and day-to-day agency operations.
-As Executive Director, Jason looks forward to carrying out the founder’s vision of equal access to services for all.
+For four years, Jason assisted the agency’s founder, Julia Ostropolsky, LCSW, with strategic planning, grant and financial management, and day-to-day agency operations before accepting directorship in 2016.
+As Executive Director, Jason is dedicated to carrying out the founder’s vision of equal access to services for all.
 A native St. Louisan, he has never had a more challenging, exhausting, or rewarding job.

-KATIE KILCLINE, LCSW has worked in social services for 10 years.
-She earned her BA in Psychology and International Peace Studies from the University of Notre Dame in 2005, and then a Masters in Social Work with a concentration in Trauma Therapy from Washington University in St. Louis in 2009.
-She has completed post-graduate training at the Saint Louis Psychoanalytic Institute and in somatic work through Phoenix Rising Yoga Therapy.
-Katie has worked and/or volunteered at torture treatment centers in Chicago, San Diego, and Saint Louis – including the Center for Survivors of Torture and War Trauma, and volunteered for two years in Kathmandu, Nepal.
-Though originally from California, Katie is enjoying Saint Louis and excited to be a part of the Bilingual International team.
+KATIE KILCLINE, LCSW, earned a Masters in Social Work with a concentration in Trauma Therapy from Washington University in St. Louis in 2011.
+She has subsequently completed post-graduate training certificates in Psychodynamic Psychotherapy and Phoenix Rising Yoga Therapy.
+Throughout her career, Katie has worked and volunteered with torture treatment centers in Chicago, San Diego, and Saint Louis (formerly the Center for Survivors of Torture and War Trauma), as well as a health-focused non-profit in Kathmandu, Nepal.
+Katie now manages adult and child therapy services at Bilingual International, including the federally-funded torture treatment program.

-MARCIA WILDERMAN is responsible for recruiting, screening, and supervising a team of interpreters, and has developed, implemented, and taught interpreter training and continuing education courses.
+MARCIA WILDERMAN is responsible for recruiting, screening, and supervising the agency team of interpreters and has developed, implemented, and taught interpreter training and continuing education courses.
 She collaborates with all departments at Bilingual International to ensure contract compliance, successful project management, and quality customer service.
-Marcia received her undergraduate degree from Loyola University, New Orleans and is currently a MFA candidate at Webster University for Nonprofit Management and Leadership.
-She enjoys learning from and advocating for the many cultures of people in St. Louis.
+Marcia received her undergraduate degree from Loyola University, New Orleans and is currently a MA candidate at Webster University for Nonprofit Management and Leadership.

 KIMBERLY OSMANAGIC received her Masters of Counseling from St. Louis University.
 While she has a background working with adolescents and facilitating conflict resolution she also has over 14 years of experience providing individualized therapy to foreign born immigrants and refugees.
 At Bilingual International, Kimberly oversees two major programs: STEPS to Better Health and Peer Health Coaching for Immigrants/Refugees.
 Kimberly is fluent in Bosnian.
-She is the only professional known to us who can easily adjust to various cultures, diverse backgrounds and many languages, while maintaining professionalism, a great attitude and a helpful demeanor.
+She easily adjusts to various cultures, diverse backgrounds and many languages, while maintaining professionalism, a great attitude, and a helpful demeanor.

-LORNA VAUGHN holds an MA in Professional Counseling from Lindenwood University and recently joined Bilingual International after many years working on the front lines of mental health crisis intervention in St. Louis.
+LORNA VAUGHN, PLPC, holds an MA in Professional Counseling from Lindenwood University and joined Bilingual International after many years working on the front lines of mental health crisis intervention in St. Louis.
 With a work history that includes ALM Hopewell Center, Behavioral Health Response, and Metropolitan St. Louis Psychiatric Center, Lorna excels at providing a calming presence in situations of extreme psychological distress.
-Lorna is currently providing counseling under two programs: Care Access to New Americans and the STEPS to Better Health program.
-She also works with Hyunsu Shin in social service provision to non-foreign-born seniors in St. Louis City.
+Lorna is currently providing counseling under the STEPS to Better Health program.
+She also works with the social service department serving non-foreign-born seniors in St. Louis City.
 Lorna is also a licensed ACA Navigator.

 THINH NGUYEN was born in Vietnam and holds a Journalism and Law degree from universities in Hanoi.
 He also holds a Masters in Legal Studies from Webster University.
 Initially working with the agency’s Vietnamese client base as a Community Access Worker, Thinh transitioned in Fall of 2014 to the position of Survey Researcher.
 As such, he oversees all surveys in support of agency programming/reporting as well as the analysis and interpretation of survey data.